pschool-in/curriculum/content/grammar/new-topics/conjunction-1.md

 ```
 The car is grey, and fast, but fast
 It is my playtime, but I'm sleepy, and I'm sleepy
-She said thankyou, and she left, but she left
+She said thank you, and she left, but she left
 We run, and play, but play
 ```